niloufardaemi/2club_interdiction/README.md

 # Acknowledgments

-We would like to thank Austin Buchanan and Hosseinali Salemi for providing us the codes used in [Salemi and Buchanan 2020] (https://link.springer.com/article/10.1007/s12532-020-00175-6) and freely offering their help to integrate it with our code.
+We would like to thank Austin Buchanan and Hosseinali Salemi for providing us the codes used in [Salemi and Buchanan 2020](https://link.springer.com/article/10.1007/s12532-020-00175-6) and freely offering their help to integrate it with our code.
 All the files in our repository except main.cpp are part of therir codes with some modifications.
-Their code in the original form is availble here: https://github.com/halisalemi/ParsimoniousKClub
+Their code in the original form is availble [here](https://github.com/halisalemi/ParsimoniousKClub)